keyvank/tsp/src/1-build.md

 | 1 | 0 | Z          |
 | 1 | 1 | Z          |

 Assuming we define a voltage of 5.0V as 1 and a voltage of 0.0V as 0, a wire is driven with a strong 0, when its voltage is very close to 0 (E.g 0.2V), and it's a strong 1 when its voltage is close to 5 (E.g 4.8V).
 The truth is, the transistors we build in the real world aren't ideal, so they won't always give us strong signals.
-A signal is said weak when it's far from 0.0V or 5.0V, as an example, a voltage of 4.0V could be considered as a weak 1 and a voltage of 1.0V is considered as a weak 0.
-Type-P transistors that are built in the real world are very good in giving out strong 0 signals, on the other hand, Type-N transistors give out very good 1 signals.
+A signal is said weak when it's far from 0.0V or 5.0V, as an example, a voltage of 4.0V could be considered as a weak 1 and a voltage of 1.0V is considered as a weak 0, whereas 4.7V could be considered as a strong 1 and 0.3V could be considered as a strong 0.
+Type-P transistors that are built in the real world are very good in giving out strong 0 signals, but their 1s are weak, on the other hand, Type-N transistors give out very good 1 signals, but their 0s are weak.
 Using the help of those two types of transistors at the same time, we can build logic gates that give out strong output in every case.

 ## Primitives